Hello Newbie.

 • Full extension at hips and knees

-• Bar held overhead, in the frontal plane, with a wide grip
+• Bar held overhead, in the frontal

 • Active shoulders